cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 the base nonce with the current sequence number, encoded as a big-endian integer of the same length as the nonce.
-Implementations MAY use a sequence number that is shorter than the nonce (padding on the left with zero), but MUST return an error if the sequence number overflows.
+Implementations MAY use a sequence number that is shorter than the nonce (padding on the left with zero), but MUST raise an error if the sequence number overflows.

 Encryption is unidirectional from sender to recipient.
 Each encryption